 Jake, our UAS Engineer / Technician, is an Aerospace Engineering graduate of Cal Poly Pomona and comes to Kaizen Kinetics with four years of experience working with Unmanned Aerial Systems.
 During that time, Jake has built, maintained, tested, and enhanced the capabilities of Unmanned Aerial Systems specifically for Search & Rescue operations.
 Jake is deeply immersed in the evolution of our drone technology, researching and developing capabilities through EO/IR imaging, Surveillance & Reconnaissance missions, Autonomous Payload Delivery of emergency supplies, along with obstacle Sense & Avoid technology.

-Piper is our Graphic Designer for the Aeronautical Training program.
+Piper is our director for the Aeronautical Training program.
 Piper is a Commercial Pilot and has extensive experience as a Canadian bush-pilot, as well as air ambulance, forest fire surveillance and flight instructor experience.
 He has also served as a Volunteer Firefighter, Emergency Medical Responder and a Lifeguard.
 Piper saw that the emerging UAS industry would quickly progress to overlap, and eventually replace, many full-scale manned aircraft operations across a myriad of industries.
 Looking to move with this progression of technology, he joined the rapidly evolving UAS world, developing a great deal of our proprietary training curriculum.
 His unique background and experience gives depth to our UAS vision and training.
 Piper is well engaged in the opportunity to get you and your company ahead of the field with FAA Certified UAS operations.

 Carter is our research and development specialist with two years of experience designing, building, and flying UAVs.
 As our R&D specialist, carter works directly with our director of aerospace engineering and is responsible for finding new and innovative technologies to rapidly integrate into both our vehicles and manufacturing processes.
 Carter is heavily involved with the development of our new lithium ion battery packs, in addition to several prototype development vehicles.
 In addition to R&D, carter is one of our fully FAA part 107 certified commercial UAS pilots.